 Yay!
 A Star Wars review.
 I can’t wait to see the s***storm in the comments section, because reviewing anything related to this franchise is the equivalent of a dog laying down a fresh one on the grass and the flies buzzing towards it, hungry and insatiable for another bite.
 Solo: A Star Wars Story should be particularly fun considering that some morons have already started a boycott because… Actually, I have no idea and don’t care.
-I’m sure he can bore his disinterested parents with his idiotic reasons.
+I’m sure they can bore their disinterested parents with their idiotic reasons.

 Anyway, to the actual film.
 This production has been a messy, bumpy ride, with Phil Lord and Christopher Miller leaving so late in the game and Ron Howard having to come in and essentially remake 70% of the film.
 Throw in the fact that not many people were convinced with Alden Ehrenreich’s casting as the legendary Han Solo and there were many doubts about whether Solo: A Star Wars Story would be any good.

 Well, thank whichever deity you believe in, because Howard saved this film from inevitable disaster.
 While we’re unlikely to ever see the footage that Lord and Miller were responsible for, it’s easy to spot the traces of where this movie could’ve gone off the rails in places – especially with the droid L3-37’s ramblings which sometimes missed the mark completely.
 Unfortunately, Star Wars isn’t the franchise to practice your improv skills and you need to follow some established rules – or else it almost becomes a parody of what it’s meant to be.